Sweet and Spicy Peach Chutney

 Frequently asked questions

 An Indian chutney is different and not really a condiment.
-It is often served alongside curries and does not have a longer shelf life.
+It is often served alongside curries and does not have a long shelf life.
 It usually would include garlic cloves, mustard seeds crackled in oil, turmeric, coriander seeds, and cayenne pepper.
-Some chutneys will also include sauteed onions.
+Some chutneys will also include sautéed onions.

 Pickle is usually a vegetable preserved in brine or flavored oil.
-But in India, both chutneys and pickles often use the same method of cooking fruit or vegetable with vinegar.
-It is said that chutney is made with pieces of fruit or vegetables while a pickle is made with the whole vegetable.
-However, I have often made a pickle with cut vegetables and fruits so that's up for debate as far as I'm concerned.
+But in India, both chutneys and pickles often use the same method of cooking fruit or vegetables with vinegar.
+It is said that chutney is made with pieces of fruit or vegetables, while a pickle is made with the whole vegetable.
+However, I have often made a pickle with cut vegetables and fruits, so that’s up for debate as far as I’m concerned.

 Peach Chutney (Sweet and Spicy)